PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UX Rule

 - Show prper message when no records available.
-- Show Proper error message while user enter same name in `Trust Name` field.
+- When user enter same name in `Trust Name` field, system show proper error message.
+- When user hover any of trust section, show hover effect.
 - Confirm with Keith : `Keith confirm that there is no any use case to enter Will data if deceased individuals`.

 ### UI Rule

 Mockup //TODO

-- When trust is not available then show `No Trust Available` message.
+- Message for no records available:
-- When Guardian is not avaialble then show `No First Guardian Available` and `No Second Guardian Avaialble`.
+  - For Guardian : `No First Guardian Available` & `No Second Guardian Avaialble`.
-- When specific Bequests is not available then show `No Individuals Avaiable` and `No Charity Available`.
+  - Specific Bequests : `No Individuals Avaiable` & `No Charity Available`.
+  - For Trust & Second Trustee : `No Trust Available`  &  `No Second Trustee(s) Available`.
-- Show this error message `Client entity with same name already exists` in the Trust name field.
+- Show this error message `Testamentary trust with same name already exists` in the Trust name field.